The Chain Letter

 “Beautiful out there, buddy.
 Perfect spring morning.
 All I smell in the air is spring flowers”

 After doing my best to reassure Mitch I wasn’t crazy, we hung up.
 Then it hit me.
-I, alone, was completely isolated in his own house.
+I was completely isolated in my own house.
 I dare not venture outside, lest I be devoured by giant cockroaches.
 And what of the chemical fumes?
 Had there been a nuclear war?
 Had I already been exposed to dangerous levels of radiation?
 For all I knew, I might already be what nuclear scientists call a dead man walking!

 "Calm down, Henry.
 Just calm down.
 Let’s think this through."

 Was this some grand illusion, or was I viewing my neighborhood sometime in the far future?
-Like a time-warp?
-Could the place outside my doors and windows be located on some other world?
-Or both?
-If the outside world really was my present-day neighborhood as it exists in the far future, that would make sense.
+Perhaps this was a time warp.
+If this were my present-day neighborhood as seen in the far future, that would make sense.
 More and more development is the norm in urban areas, such that outlying suburban regions eventually get subsumed by the city.
 But that would mean some terrible war or alien invasion would occur.
-One that would decimate civilization as we knew it.
+One that would decimate civilization as I knew it.
 Would this happen in two years, or two hundred?

 I inventoried my food supply as calmly as I could, though I felt a worsening dread as time went on.
 I’d recently restocked the meat freezer and pantry, so I was good on food for the next couple months.
 As long as the water and electricity stayed on, I could cook and drink water for a few more weeks after the food ran out.
 Then, certain death.